rossrobino/domco/README.md

 #### index.build

 An `index.build.ts` or `index.build.js` file can be created to modify the contents of `./index.html` at _build_ time.
-These files must export a `build` function that modifies the passed in window.
-Any of the properties on `window` are available through the first argument, properties like `document`, `customElements`, and `HTMLElement` can be utilized on the server here.
+These files must export a `build` function that modifies the passed in `window` object created from `./index.html` with `linkedom`.

-[Document methods](https://developer.mozilla.org/en-US/docs/Web/API/Document) or other rendering techniques can be utilized to create new content and make updates.
+Any of the properties on `window` are available through the first argument.
+[Document methods](https://developer.mozilla.org/en-US/docs/Web/API/Document) or other rendering techniques can be utilized to create new content and make updates at build time.
 You can run the code contained in the `build` function body on the client to have it rendered on the client instead.

 ```ts
 // src/routes/index.build.ts